 - Spinach: Parboil for 90 seconds, drain, toss in a splash of sesame oil.

 Toss all the ingredients together, using your (clean or gloved) hands to mix everything in real good.
-Best fresh, or enjoy within a few days of making.
+Best fresh, or enjoy within 1-2 days of making.